 Obtaining Your Faculty/Staff ID Card:

 In order to obtain an ID Card, faculty and staff must have completed all verification and processing with the Human Resources Department 48 hours prior to the ID Card request.
 Data feeds from Human Resources determine who is eligible for an ID Card.
 ID Cards can only be processed for faculty and staff whose data has been fed into the ID Card System from Human Resources.
 If you are not in the ID Card System, you must contact Human Resources to resolve any outstanding issues.
 Two forms of valid identification (one form of valid photo identification is mandatory) are required at the time of ID Card processing.

-If your ID Card is lost or stolen, freeze the card immediately 24 hours/7 days a week on the eAccounts website.
+If your ID Card is lost or stolen, freeze the card immediately 24hours/7 days a week at the Online Card Office: MSUOnlineCardOffice

 Each card holder is responsible for unauthorized spending on lost or stolen University ID Cards that are not deactivated.

 - Location: Student Center, 4th Floor Suite

 - Telephone: 973-655-4118

 The Office of the Dean of Students assists in the educational and social development of all Montclair State students.
 The Dean, Associate Deans, Conduct Officer and Office Staff work with students, faculty and staff in addressing crisis and non-crisis student concerns including, but not limited to, medical withdrawals, conduct violations, disabling conditions, emergency loans for educational purposes and other factors that affect students retention and graduation from Montclair State University.